manifoldfrs/ekko/README.md

 # Ekko

-> **One-click personal knowledge‑graph chat**
+> **One-click personal knowledge-graph chat**
 >
-> A minimal open‑source prototype that ingests your own corpus (PDFs, YouTube transcripts, tweets), auto‑constructs a heterogeneous knowledge graph, and serves a chat endpoint answering questions by walking the graph + neural rerank.
-Optional voice front‑end is a cherry on top.
+> A minimal open-source prototype that ingests your own corpus (PDFs, YouTube transcripts, tweets), auto-constructs a heterogeneous knowledge graph, and serves a chat endpoint answering questions by walking the graph + neural rerank.
+Optional voice front-end is a cherry on top.

 ---